-^{} Some complaints have more than one judge named.
+\\ Some complaints have more than one judge named.

-Of the eighty-one (81) complaints received in 2019, twenty-two (22) were not verified (not a sworn statement) as required by Idaho law.
+Of the eighty-eight (88) complaints received in 2021, thirty-four (34) were not verified (not a sworn statement) as required by Idaho law.
 When a complaint is not verified, the Judicial Council contacts the complainant to explain the need for a sworn statement and offers to assist them in locating a notary public.
-Of the fifty-nine (59) verified complaints, forty-eight (48) complaints were dismissed after having been reviewed and discussed by the Judicial Council and a determination made that there was no factual basis for the complaint or the facts did not constitute a violation of the Code of Judicial Conduct.
-There were eleven (11) initial inquiries conducted and there were no preliminary investigations.
+Of the fifty-four (54) verified complaints, fifty (50) complaints were dismissed after having been reviewed and discussed by the Judicial Council and a determination made that there was no factual basis for the complaint or the facts did not constitute a violation of the Code of Judicial Conduct.
+There were four (4) initial inquiries conducted and no preliminary investigations.
 An initial inquiry consists of obtaining more facts on the complaint and receiving a response from the judge and a review of court records/transcripts.
 A preliminary investigation is a full investigation, which includes at a minimum, interviewing of witnesses.